 A special assessment, based on energy usage, required by the state of California to fund ongoing energy programs and energy projects deemed appropriate by the Legislature.

 Charge based on average daily electric usage designed to recover part of the costs for maintaining RPU's electric distribution system (poles and wires).

 Paid by all utility customers in the city, the tax helps pay for things like street lights, park services, and city programs.

 Electric Public Benefits Surcharge

-This state-mandated surcharge is billed at a rate of 2.85% of the total electric charges and is paid back to the utility for use in customer assistance, energy efficiency, and conservation programs; renewable energy resources; and energy research and development.
+State-mandated monthly surcharge of 2.85% of the total electric charge.
+Funds collected are used for low-income customer assistance, energy efficiency and conservation programs, renewable resources and energy research and development.

 Sewer charges are based on customer type and size, and help cover the cost of maintaining the City’s sewer system.